Optical purification of materials based on atom walking in traveling-wave lights

 Natural materials are always mixed with foreign matters which affect their physical or chemical properties.
 Material purification is the physical separation of a chemical substance of interest from foreign or contaminating substances.
 It plays important role in many fields, such as medicine, chemistry, manufacturing and micro-fabrication.
 Especially the material challenges are limiting urgent progress in frontier technology, for example, quantum computing hardware platforms~\cite{Leon}, single photon sources~\cite{Senichev}, high-temperature superconductivity~\cite{Keimer,Paglione}, semiconductor quantum dots~\cite{Arquer} and so on.
 There are many well developed methods of purifications for different situations~\cite{Haken}.
 Electromagnetic separation depends on charged particles, ionized atoms for example.
 In the scheme of diffusion, atoms with different masses diffuse with different velocities.
 In centrifugation, heavier atoms need larger centrifugal forces.
 Evaporation or distillation makes use of the boiling point that commonly related to the particle masses.
 In the process of electrolysis, decomposition difficulties of molecules are different for isotopes that construct the molecules.

-In this paper, we propose an optical method of purification based on coherent motion of atoms in traveling light.
-Since optical transitions involve dipoles excitations, this kind of method can separate both charged and uncharged atoms, including some light molecules.
+This paper proposes an optical method of purification based on coherent motion of atoms in traveling lights.
+The idea is originated from walking of cold atoms in a traveling-wave light with speed depending on atom mass and Rabi frequency~\cite{Lai}.
 It has been long time that momentum exchange between atom and photon interactions was exploited~\cite{Cook,Dalibard}.
 This effects have been applied in atom cooling~\cite{Phillips}, atom trapping~\cite{Doherty} and atom acceleration~\cite{Eichmann}.
 Now, we take advantage of this mechanical effect of atom-light interaction to purify materials.
 The model considered here is a dilute gaseous atomic beam passing through a monochromatic coherent light.
 Atomic and molecular beams with low temperature could be realized in experiment~\cite{Maxwell}.
 Ultra-cooled atom beams for clock~\cite{Elgin} and inertial sensing~\cite{Kwolek} has been reported recently.
 In our present configuration, atom beam with different chemical elements or isotopes in optical fields would moves like the behaviors in Stern-Gerlach experiment as shown in Fig.~\ref{fig1} (a).

-Here, we mainly consider diluted cold atoms where atom-atom interactions could be neglected~\cite{Gattobigio,Couvert}.
+Here, we mainly consider diluted cold neutral atoms where atom-atom interactions could be neglected~\cite{Gattobigio,Couvert}.
 It may allow us to describe this process with the interaction between any individual atom and an external light field as sketched in Fig.~\ref{fig1} (b).
+In this model, atoms are not distinguished as Bosons or Fermions.
 Hamiltonian of the atom under a traveling light $\vec{\textbf{E}}(\textbf{x},t)=\vec{e_{z}}E_{0}cos(\omega t-k\textbf{x})$ could be described in momentum space as